SMishucoding/ds606-mlb-salary-prediction/README.md

 - **Random Forest** — lower variance than GBM via bagging
 - **XGBoost** — newer and faster GBM variant commonly used in sports analytics

-The winner by 5-fold CV R² on log(AAV) becomes the production model.
+The winner by 5-fold CV R² on log(AAV) becomes the leading production model.
 For fringe players, Ridge wins, as the salary distribution is nearly flat and regularization matters most.
 For role players, Random Forest wins.
 For upper-tier players, XGBoost or GBM wins depending on the training run.

 ---